 Recommended Doge's Palace Tickets

 Get a truly remarkable look at the life and times of Venetian Jews with a trip to the Jewish Museum.
-Established in 1953, the museum has a wide range of manuscripts, textiles ancient books, vessels, furnishings and other objects used by Venetian Jews.
-These objects date back to the 16th and 19th centuries and offer an incredible look at the past of the Ventian Jews.
+Established in 1953, the museum has a wide range of manuscripts, textiles ancient books, vessels, furnishings, and other objects used by Venetian Jews.
+These objects date back to the 16th and 19th centuries and offer an incredible look at the past of the Venetian Jews.

 Campo di Ghetto Nuovo, 2902/b, 30121 Venezia,

 No trip to Venice is complete without a ride on the iconic Gondola boats that flock the city.
 A Gondola tour is a great way to explore Venice on water with strategic stops at places where you can admire the beautiful architecture.
 There are many options you can opt for, including a guided tour or a tour where a local musician serenades you during the cruise!

 Throughout the day, timings differ based on the chosen tour.